Seth Rollins: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 According to reports from various media sources, Seth Rollins is at $12m net worth right now.
 But he is not one of the highest paid WWE stars, in fact, he is not among the top five highest paid stars.
 He earns $2.5m in WWE as his salary.
 Even his wife earns more than him in WWE.

 Seth Rollins birthday – 28th May.
 As mentioned above, Rollins hails from Davenport, Iowa.
 He is a person of Armenian, German, and Irish descent.
 He got his original surname Lopez from Mexican-American stepfather.
-In 2019, he got to know that he had a long lost brother and sister via DA test.
+In 2019, he got to know that he had a long lost brother and sister via DNA test.

 Not only Rollins hails from Davenport, Iowa, he currently lives there as well.
 Seth Rollins and Becky Lynch, former six times WWE Women’s Champion who is also Rollins’ wife lives in a mansion worth $1m dollar according to reports.
 They live with their little baby girl Roux.
 Since they work in WWE, they have to travel a lot, and they travel with their little girl.